awi246/UgCakes/README.md

-[Note:- To run on the hosted link "https://ug-cakes.vercel.app/" 1st you need to download this repo and run backend at your local machine using npm start only then the hosted link will work ]
+[Note:- To run the hosted link "https://ug-cakes.vercel.app/" 1st you need to download this repo and run backend at your local machine using npm start only then the hosted link will work ]

 # E-Commerce Website